CrunchyData/crunchy-katacoda/postgresql-devel/basics/advdatatype/finish.md

 ### More resources

 * Dimitri Fontaine's [blog](https://tapoueh.org/tags/data-types/) has several
-entries about the data types we covered, and more
+entries about the data types we covered here, and more
 * This Citus Data [blog post](https://www.citusdata.com/blog/2018/08/29/datatypes-you-should-consider-using/)
-also gives a quick rundown on why you might consider using certain data types
+also gives a quick rundown on why you might use these data types
 * Our Crunchy Data [blog](https://info.crunchydata.com/blog/how-your-postgresql-data-model-affects-storage)
-also discusses what implications your choice of data structure and types may have on storage
+also discusses the implications your choice of data structure and types may have on storage